Minneapolis voters reject proposal to replace police department - NewsBreak

 The ballot proposal had roots in the abolish-the-police movement that erupted after Floyd was killed by a Minneapolis police officer last year.
 The debate over racial justice in policing brought national attention to Tuesday’s vote, as well as a river of out-of-state money seeking to influence the outcome that could have shaped change elsewhere, too.

 The ballot question called for a new Department of Public Safety to take “a comprehensive public health approach to the delivery of functions” that would be determined by the mayor and City Council.
 Supporters argued it was a chance to reimagine what public safety can be and how money gets spent.
-Among other things, supporters said, funding would go toward programs that don’t send armed officers to call on people in crisis.Cleo Smith found alive 3 weeks after suspected abduction from Australian campsite
+Among other things, supporters said, funding would go toward programs that don’t send armed officers to call on people in crisis.‘Stop the Dump’: Bellevue group fights against proposal for dump site

 The future of policing in the city where Floyd’s death in May 2020 launched a nationwide reckoning on racial justice overshadowed everything on the municipal ballot.
 The debate brought national attention to the election, as well as a river of out-of-state money seeking to influence a contest that could shape changes in policing elsewhere, too.